osiakmikolaj/ScoreKeeper/README.md

 You can change the winning score with `1 v`.

 ## Credits
-Thanks to [Colt Steele](https://www.youtube.com/@ColtSteeleCode) and his [Udemy course](https://www.udemy.com/course/the-web-developer-bootcamp/) i made this project
+Thanks to [Colt Steele](https://www.youtube.com/@ColtSteeleCode) and his [Udemy course](https://www.udemy.com/course/the-web-developer-bootcamp/) i made this project.